 During the last 100 days of the war American, Australian and British troops fought along their way to the Hindenburg line.
 The different memorials and

-cemeteries are close to the final battlefields and full of symbols.
+cemeteries are close to the final battlefields and full of symbols to commemorate the soldier's efforts.

 Péronne, Maissemy, Bellenglise, Riqueval, Bellicourt, Bony